AvikDas20/AvikDas20/README.md

 A Data analyst professional passionate about Data Science :bar_chart:.
 I like automating, building Machine learning models, improving, optimizing processes amd visualizing outcomes to explain laymen.
 I am a Strong Advocate for 📜 open source, 💻: coding, 🚀 Growth, :new: Innovation and Automation :robot:

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
-- :bulb: I'm interested in all things data: **Data, Analytics, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Data Analytics, Machine Learning and Data Science**
 - 💬 Talk to me about Football ⚽: Memes, Movies 🎥, FIFA 🎮, Amateur Photography 📸

 ### ⚡ Tech Snapshot